iredmail/docs/en_US/migrations/2-password.hashes.md

     * in iRedMail-0.9.0 and later versions: `SSHA512`
     * in iRedMail-0.8.7 and earlier versions: `salted MD5`

-* For LDAP backend: `SSHA`.
+* For LDAP backends:
+    * in iRedMail-0.9.5 and later versions:
+        * Debian 8, Ubuntu 16.04, FreeBSD: `SSHA512`
+        * RHEL/CentOS 6/7, Ubuntu 14.04, OpenBSD: `SSHA`.
+OpenLDAP package
+          shipped in these distributions don't support SHA-2 password verification by default.
+    * in iRedMail-0.9.4 and earlier versions: `SSHA`.

+    !!! note

         OpenLDAP's builtin password verification doesn't support SHA-2 password hash formats directly, so if you have third-party applications which need OpenLDAP's builtin password verification, you'd better use `SSHA` hash.

-    But if you don't have this concern, it's ok to store `SSHA512/BCRYPT` hash as mail user password, then set `ldap_bind = no` in `/etc/dovecot/dovecot.conf`.
+        If you don't have such concern, it's ok to store `SSHA512/BCRYPT` hash as mail user password, then set `ldap_bind = no` in `/etc/dovecot/dovecot.conf`.
 SMTP/IMAP/POP3 services work with it, but Apache basic auth doesn't.

 ## How to use different password hashes in iRedMail